ScottWStinson/Xbox-Controlled-RC-Car/README.md

 # Xbox-Controlled-RC-Car
 This project contains all of the requirements to program an xbox controller and RC car using a RaspberryPi and Adafruit_PCA9685 board.
+The RC car has one servo and one brushless dc motor and one ESC(Electronic Speed Controller).
+The RC car is built based off the donkeycar specifications.

 This involves an Adafruit_PCA9685 board, pygame, xboxdrv, xbox controller python code, and a controller-to-rc car python code.